 - I. "A certain amount" refers to TWD 500,000 (or equivalent foreign currency). - II.
 "Currency transaction" refers to receiving cash or paying cash in a single transaction (including any transaction that is recorded on a cash deposit or withdrawal slip for accounting purpose), or exchanging notes. - III.
-"Establishing business relationship" means that a person requests a bank to provide financial services and establish relationship that can continue for a duration, or that a person first approaches a bank as a potential customer and expects such relationship that may continue for a duration. - IV.
-"Customer" refers to a person that establishes business relationship with a bank (including a natural person, a legal person, an entity other than a legal person, or a trust) or a person with whom a transaction is carried out by a bank.
+"Establishing business relationship" means that a person requests a credit co-operative to provide financial services and establish relationship that can continue for a duration, or that a person first approaches a credit co-operative as a potential customer and expects such relationship that may continue for a duration. - IV.
+"Customer" refers to a person that establishes business relationship with a credit co-operative (including a natural person, a legal person, an entity other than a legal person, or a trust) or a person with whom a transaction is carried out by a credit co-operative.
 This generally excludes the third parties of a transaction.
-For example, an ordering bank in an outward remittance transaction does not treat the receiver as its customer. - V. "Occasional transaction" refers to a transaction between a bank and a person that has no business relationship with the bank, including cash remittance, exchange of notes, paying fees, etc. - VI.
+For example, an ordering bank in an outward remittance transaction does not treat the receiver as its customer. - V. "Occasional transaction" refers to a transaction between a credit co-operative and a person that has no business relationship with the credit co-operative, including cash remittance, exchange of notes, paying fees, etc. - VI.
 "Beneficial owner" refers to the natural person(s) who ultimately owns or controls a customer, or the natural person on whose behalf a transaction is being conducted.
-It includes the natural persons who exercise ultimate effective control over a legal person or arrangement. - VII.
-"Risk-based approach" refers to that a bank should identify, assess and understand the ML/TF risks that it is exposed to and take appropriate AML/CFT measures to effectively mitigate such risks.
-With such approach, a bank should take enhanced measures for higher risk scenarios while simplified measures may be taken for lower risk scenarios to effectively allocate resources and mitigate the identified ML/TF risks in the most appropriate and effective way. - VIII.
-"Related parties of a transaction" refer to any third party, which is other than a bank's customers, involved in a transaction, such as the receiver of an outward remittance, or the sender of an inward remittance, etc.
+It includes the natural persons who exercise ultimate effective

+- control over a legal person or arrangement. - VII.
+"Risk-based approach" refers to that a credit co-operative should identify, assess and understand the ML/TF risks that it is exposed to and take appropriate AML/CFT measures to effectively mitigate such risks.
+With such approach, a credit co-operative should take enhanced measures for higher risk scenarios while simplified measures may be taken for lower risk scenarios to effectively allocate resources and mitigate the identified ML/TF risks in the most appropriate and effective way. - VIII.
+"Related parties of a transaction" refer to any third party, which is other than a credit co-operative's customers, involved in a transaction, such as the receiver of an outward remittance, or the sender of an inward remittance, etc.

-A bank should comply with following requirements when conducting CDD measures:
+A credit co-operative should comply with following requirements when conducting CDD measures: